 Founded in 1944, WRAC began as the Department of Written and Spoken English.
 Such a department was fairly unique at that time, and our faculty were active writing and speech researchers and important to how writing instruction developed in higher education in the post-war period.

 Today, we continue to lead and are committed to preparing excellent communicators in the culturally, technologically, and economically dynamic environments of the early 21st Century.

 Our researchers are national leaders in digital writing, cultural rhetoric, literacy studies, composition, and professional writing.
-Our faculty lead research groups such as the Writing in Digital Environments Research Center and Matrix, the Center for Humane Arts, Letters, and Social Sciences Online.
+Our faculty lead research groups such as the Writing, Information and Digital Experience (WIDE) Research Center, the Digital Publishing Lab, and Matrix, the Center for Humane Arts, Letters, and Social Sciences Online.
 Our teachers are committed, creative, and above average.
 Every single one of them.